 Dialectical Behavior Therapy (DBT)

-Dialectical Behavior Therapy (DBT) is a form of talk therapy that was originally created for indviduals with personality disorders and severe suicidality.
+The goal of Dialectical Behavior Therapy (DBT) is to help individuals build a life worth living.
+This means that through therapy, clients will increase knowledge and awareness of a variety of skills so that their life feels meaningful and they feel connected to their personal values.
+DBT is a form of talk therapy that was originally created for individuals with personality disorders and severe suicidality.
 DBT draws many components from cognitive behavioral therapy.
 "Dialectical" means the possibility that two seemingly opposite ideas may coexist together.
 DBT can help you accept the reality of life, while also helping you learn tangible skills to change behaviors and thinking.

 What is DBT for?